Analysis | Gilts Are Bland. But Even Indian Bonds Aren’t Spicy?

 FTSE Russell said Thursday that it would continue to keep Indian government bonds on its watch list for possible inclusion in its emerging markets debt index until March 2023, when the next assessment is due.
 Separately, Reuters has reported that India’s much-desired entry into a similar benchmark maintained by JPMorgan Chase & Co. may also get pushed out to next year.
 A decision is expected in the coming days.
 (Bloomberg LP is the parent of Bloomberg Index Services Ltd., which administers indexes that compete with those from other service providers.)

 Foreigners own just $17.8 billion, or 2%, of Indian government bonds.
-By contrast, overseas ownership is more than a third in Indonesia and nearly 10% in China.
+By contrast, overseas ownership is nearly 10% in China and more than 14% in Indonesia.
 In 2019, the government of Prime Minister Narendra Modi flirted with sovereign dollar debt, but dropped the inaugural $10 billion issuance when it drew flak.
 And rightly so.
 It would have been risky for a government that has always struggled with high budget deficits to borrow in a currency the country is often short of, thanks to its heavy energy imports.
 The revised aspiration since then has been to get as much as $40 billion over two years (in rupees, not dollars) by pushing for India’s inclusion in global bond indexes.

 That’s the right way to go, but pesky taxation issues have come in the way.
 New Delhi imposes up to a 30% capital-gains levy on listed bonds sold within one year.
 There is also a 5% withholding tax on interest income for foreign portfolio investors.